-Cooperative courses are offered at both institutions during the fall and spring semesters; summer courses are not cooperatively offered.
+Cooperative programs are offered at both institutions during the fall and spring semesters; summer courses are not cooperatively offered.

-At the end of each semester, U of I and WSU will automatically exchange transcripts for cooperative students to allow the home institution to record credit.
-WSU cooperative courses taken by U of I students will be posted as transfer credit, but count as resident credit toward degree requirements.
+At the beginning and the end of each semester, UI and WSU will automatically exchange transcripts for cooperative students to allow the home institution to record credit.
+WSU cooperative courses taken by UI students will be posted as transfer credit, but count as resident credit toward degree requirements.

-Students traveling between WSU and U of I can share the ride.
-Whether needing a ride or needing riders to share the cost, post rides on Zimride.
-Questions on how to purchasing a permit at U of I, please contact Parking & Transportation Services at 208-885-6426 or firstname.lastname@example.org.
-WSU and U of I have a reciprocal agreement with parking.
-If you want more information, please visit their website, call 509-335-7275 (PARK), or email.
+Students traveling between WSU and UI can share the ride.
+Whether needing a ride or needing riders to share the cost, post rides on ZipCar or contact those enrolled in the class.
+See the Academic Coordinator for student names.
+Questions on how to purchase a permit at UI, please contact Parking & Transportation Services at 208-885-6426 or firstname.lastname@example.org.
+UI made changes on how anyone with a WSU permit can park on UI campus.
+See their instructions.
+If you want more information, please visit transportation WSU website, call 509-335-7275 (PARK), or email.

 Washington State University Students

-WSU degree-seeking students wishing to register for approved U of I cooperative courses will take the following steps:
+WSU degree-seeking students wishing to register for approved UI cooperative program will take the following steps: